 What are political groups and how are they formed?

-After the elections, MEPs form political groups.
-These groups bring together MEPs from different Member States on the basis of their political affinities.
-Groups can also be formed later during the Parliament mandate.
-Currently there are 8 political groups in the European Parliament.
+After elections, MEPs will most often join a political group or create new ones.
+These groups bring together MEPs from different Member States (http://www.europarl.europa.eu/meps/en/home) on the basis of their political affinities.
+Groups can also be formed at a later point in the parliamentary mandate.
+Currently there are seven political groups in the European Parliament.

-Political groups can hire staff and are provided with administrative facilities, funded by Parliament's budget.
-Parliament’s Bureau sets the rules for how these funds and facilities are managed and audited.
-The funds available to the groups are intended not only to cover the administrative and operational cost of a group's staff but also the cost of political and information activities in connection with the European Union's political activities.
+Political groups can employ staff and are given offices funded through the Parliament's budget.
+The Parliament’s Bureau sets rules on how these funds and facilities are managed and audited.
+The funds made available to groups are intended to cover group staff administrative and operational costs, as well as expenses incurred due to EU-related political and information campaigns.

 The budget may not be used to finance any form of European, national, regional or local electoral campaign or to finance political parties at national and European level or their dependent bodies.

 Not all MEPs sit in groups.
 Those who do not, are called “non-attached" members.
 They also are entitled to staff and have rights under the rules set out by the Bureau.